maudnals/codeJam-december/README.md

 * Optionnally, load the script manually (http vs https -> tagged as "unsafe" by chrome).
 To do so, click on the little shield icon that will appear on the right of chrome's search bar.

 ### How to play:
-Simply start speaking next to your laptop's microphone.
+Simply speak (in English) next to your laptop's microphone.
 Use a negative word from time to time to observe the behaviour.
 Say stuff and enjoy the nonsense!